LazyWolves/ElasticPyProxy/docs/source/index.rst

 ElasticPyProxy (EP2) is a controller written completely in python for dynamically scaling HAProxy backend servers.
 Using this controller, it is possible to integrate HAProxy with a server orchestrator which spwans servers dynamically and scales out and in very frequently.
+As of now it provides support for the following:

+- AWS Autoscaling groups
+- Consul

-As of now it provides support for **only for AWS** however handler for any orchestrator which exposes an API for getting live backends can be added easily.
+however handler for any orchestrator which exposes an API for getting live backends can be added easily.

+It is to be noted that **consul is not a orchestrator** but a service discovery tool.
+It can be used to discovery A given service can be discovered with consul and later the hosts/nodes which are the provider of that service can be discovered by either consul DNS or consul catalog API.
+If a node providing the given services goes down, the api will remove those nodes from the catalogue and show only the live ones.

+In the rest of the documentation we will continue refering to AWS ASG while explaining the differemt features of EP2 but evrything will be applicable to Consul as well.

 So, going ahead with aws, it is possible, using EP2 to integrate HAProxy with a AWS Autoscaling Group.
 Once integrated, the HAProxy backend servers will scale out and in with the ASG of interest.
 Thus, whenever the ASG spawns a new instance, that instance will get added to haproxy's concerned backend/listener and when the ASG removes a backend, that particular server will also be removed from HAProxy's concerned backend/listener.

+Know more about Hashicorp Consul `here <https://www.consul.io/>`_

-In the rest of the documentation, Amazon Autoscaling Group will be refered to as the **orchestrator** and the backend servers will be refered to as just **backends**
+In the rest of the documentation, for simplicity the term **orchestrator** will be used to refer to AWS ASG and consul (although consul is not an orchestrator as already mentioned above but a service discovery mechanism, any orchestrator can be exposed via consul, even AWS ASG) and the backend servers will be refered to as just **backends**

 View EP2 on `Github <https://www.github.com/djmgit/ElasticPyProxy>`_